-Check with your doctor before taking any migraine treatment, to be sure they’re safe for you and your pregnancy.
+Check with your doctor before taking any migraine treatment, to be sure it's safe for you and your pregnancy.

 The two safest medications, acetaminophen and metoclopramide, can be mixed.
 You can also combine acetaminophen and ondansetron, Dr. Crystal notes.

-Migraines can be so severe, you might worry they’re affecting your baby too.
-“The good news,” Dr. Crystal says,” is that large studies have not shown increased rates of birth defects or stillbirths in migraineurs.”
+Migraine attacks can be so intense, you might worry they’re affecting your baby too.
+“The good news,” Dr. Crystal says, “is that large studies have not shown increased rates of birth defects or stillbirths in migraineurs.”

 Dr. Crystal identifies a few home remedies that can help you get relief without turning to medication, including:

-Taking magnesium could also help prevent migraines while pregnant, Dr. Crystal adds.
+Taking magnesium could also help prevent attacks while pregnant, Dr. Crystal adds.

-You might think it’s safe to assume that anything considered a “home remedy” or “alternative treatment” for migraines is safe during pregnancy, but that’s not the case.
+You might think it’s safe to assume that anything considered a “home remedy” or “alternative treatment” for migraine is safe during pregnancy, but that’s not the case.